Indianapolis First-Time Homebuyer Calculator

 What This Calculator Includes

 Property tax uses Marion County's actual effective rate of 0.91%.
-Home insurance uses Indiana average rates from Bankrate and Insurify.
+Home insurance uses Indiana average rates (Forbes Advisor, 2026).
 Your actual premium will vary by home age, location, and coverage amount, so always get multiple quotes.
 PMI is added automatically on conventional loans when your down payment is under 20%.
-Closing costs are estimated at 3% of the purchase price.
+Closing costs vary by lender and loan type.
+Your Loan Estimate, provided within three business days of application, lists the specific amounts.
+The calculator uses 3% of the purchase price as a planning estimate.
 Prepaid items include property taxes collected into escrow and your first year of insurance.

 What Each Part of Your Payment Means